 Vinyasa, also called flow because of the smooth way that the poses run together, is one of the most popular contemporary styles of yoga.
 It's a broad classification that encompasses many different types of yoga, where each movement is synchronised to a breath.
 The open class is for all levels although complete beginners would benefit from attending the beginners class for a few weeks first.
 Modifications and progressions are offered allowing you practice at your own level.

-This is a beginners style introduction to yoga designed just for men to lengthen your muscles, identify & build strength in weaker areas, prevent injury and pro-long your fitness activities as well as and introduce you to stress relieving mindful techniques to calm the nervous system.
+This is a beginners style introduction to yoga designed just for men to lengthen your muscles, identify & build strength in weaker areas, prevent injury and prolong your fitness activities, as well as and introduce you to stress relieving mindful techniques to calm the nervous system.
 Relax and enjoy practicing in a non judgemental environment.
+If your default state is stressed and knackered, then this is the class for you!
 Be prepared to be surprised by just how strong a yoga practice can be, and how calm and relaxed it can leave you feeling!

 By using a variety of yoga props such as bolsters to support your body, the comfort and warmth of blankets, blocks, eye pillows and the reassuring support of the ground, this floor-based practice manipulates the nervous system to come into a state of rest.
 Moving from flight and flight mode you will find your body take the parasympathetic response, otherwise known as “rest, digest & heal”, moving you deeper towards complete physical and mental relaxation.
 Bliss!